 No other soldier of the American Revolution received such recognition.

-In the meantime, General George Washington ended the recruitment of African Americans and on November 12, 1775, he issued orders prohibiting all black men from serving in the Continental Army.
-In response, the Governor of Virginia — Lord Dunmore offered freedom to all slaves willing to serve with the British.
-Washington then immediately changed his position and ordered all recruiters to enlist any black men who wanted to fight.
+In the meantime, General George Washington ended the recruitment of African Americans, and on November 12, 1775, he issued orders prohibiting all black men from serving in the Continental Army.
+In response, the Governor of Virginia — Lord Dunmore, offered freedom to all slaves willing to serve with the British.
+Washington immediately changed his position and ordered all recruiters to enlist any black men who wanted to fight.

 Poor immediately re-enlisted in the militia and served at Fort George in upstate New York under General Benedict Arnold in 1776.
-Salem fought in the Battle of White Plains on October 28, 1776, and the Battles of Saratoga in September and October of 1777, before retreating with the other patriots to the winter camp at Valley Forge in 1677-78.
-Later, he fought in the Battle of Monmouth on June 28, 1778, and continued to fight with the Patriot forces until March 20, 1780, when he was apparently discharged.
+Salem fought in the Battle of White Plains on October 28, 1776, and the Battles of Saratoga in September and October 1777 before retreating with the other patriots to the winter camp at Valley Forge in 1677-78.
+Later, he fought in the Battle of Monmouth on June 28, 1778, and continued to fight with the Patriot forces until March 20, 1780, when he was discharged.

 That year, he married his second wife, Mary Twing, a free African American.
 The couple briefly moved to Providence, Rhode Island.
 By 1785, the marriage was over, and Salem married a white woman named Sarah Stevens in 1787.

 In 1793 he was known to have spent several weeks in the Boston Almshouse and was briefly jailed for “breach of peace” in 1799.
 He married for the fourth and final time in 1801 and died in poverty in Boston in 1802.
 He was buried on February 5, but the location of his grave remains unknown.

 In 1975, the 200th anniversary of the Battle of Bunker Hill, the United States Postal Service issued a commemorative stamp for Salem Poor in honor of his heroism during the battle.